howard-lgtm/Consigliary/END_USER_LICENSE_AGREEMENT.md

 ## 13. Dispute Resolution

 ### **13.1 Informal Resolution**
-Before filing a claim, you agree to contact us at legal@consigliary.app to attempt informal resolution.
+Before filing a claim, you agree to contact us at howard@htdstudio.net to attempt informal resolution.

 ### **13.2 Arbitration**
 Any disputes arising from this Agreement shall be resolved through binding arbitration, except: